SidneyEmeka/.NET-student-grading-system/README.md

 The teacher requires that the calculated grades for each student are displayed as follows:
 <br>
-Student     Grade
+Student         Exam Score      Overall Grade   Extra Credit

-Sophia      94.6  A
+Sophia          92.2            95.88   A       92 (3.68 pts)
-Nicolas     83.6  B
-Zahirah     83.4  B
-Jeong       95.4  A

 Check program.cs file for the program code

 ##.NET/C#